argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ```

 **Note**: While this is a nice-to-have, it won't be part of the first proxy
 extension version.
-This would need to be considered if ArgoCD extensions
+This would need to be considered if Argo CD extensions
 eventually get traction.

 ----